What is Sever’s disease?

 With proper care, your child should feel better within 2 weeks to 2 months.
 Your child can start playing sports again only when the heel pain is gone.
 Your doctor will let you know when physical activity is safe.

-No long-term problems have been linked with Sever’s disease.
-However, call your doctor if your child’s heel pain does not get better with treatment, gets worse or if you notice changes in skin color or swelling.
+No long-term problems have been linked to Sever’s disease.
+However, call your doctor if your child’s heel pain does not get better with treatment, gets worse, or if you notice changes in skin color or swelling.